pág. 8796

 mainly due to their use of images.
 Students reported that creating stories through digital comics was

-more creatively.
+easier and allowed them to express themselves more creatively.
 Since comics include images, they help

 visual learners express themselves more effectively while creating characters and plots.
+According to

--generated images available, students can create whatever image they
+with the wide variety of AI-generated images available, students can create whatever image they

 images support learners with weak drawing skills